 5 Steps to Prepare for a Medication Review

-Before going in for your medication review, here are 5 things you can do to lay the foundation for checking a medication list for safety and appropriateness:
+Before going in for your medication review, here are five things you can do to lay the foundation for checking a medication list for safety:

 1. List all medications your parent is taking, along with the intended purpose of each medication.

 If you aren’t sure of why a medication is prescribed, make a note to ask the doctor.
 Pharmacists can usually help as well.
-You may also find that some medications are serving more than one purpose or diagnosis.
-For instance, for someone diagnosed with both hypertension and atrial fibrillation — a common combination — the cardiovascular medication diltiazem can be used to lower blood pressure, as well as to keep the heart from racing.
+You may also find that some medications are serving more than one purpose.
+For instance, for someone diagnosed with both atrial fibrillation and hypertension — a common combination — the cardiovascular medication diltiazem can be used to lower blood pressure, as well as to keep the heart from racing.

 Clarifying the purpose of a medication will make it easier for your parent and the doctor to then figure out if the medication is still necessary.

-2. If the purpose of a medication is to control a sign or symptom, take note of when the symptom was last checked on, and how it’s been doing.
+2. Know the purpose of a prescribed medication and symptom and take note of when the symptom was last checked on.

 What you don’t want is for a medication to remain at the same dose simply because things are on “auto-pilot.”
 Keeping a medication at the same dose should be an actively considered choice made by the patient and doctor together, rather than the consequence of inertia.

-3. Check to see if any of the medications are on the Beer’s list.
+3. Know which medications are on the Beer’s list.

 The easiest way to do this is to go to a page that lists all medications that are on the Beer’s list — like this one — and then use your browser’s search feature to check and see if any of your parent’s medications on the page.
 You can also ask a pharmacist to help you spot these drugs.